nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Actor requests a `add`, `delete` or `archive`
 2. System executes
 3. Actor realises he made a mistake and `undo`
-4. System returns to previous state
+4. System returns to the previous state

 **Use case: Exit the System**